RHIT-CSSE/csse332/homeworks/12_security/README.md

 information: [ROPgadget](https://github.com/JonathanSalwan/ROPgadget).

 __Hint__: You might find it useful to read through the paper "The Geometry of Innocent Flesh on the Bone" listed in the resources section.
+Focus on sections 3.4 and 4 of the paper.

 __Hint__: To disassemble a program outside of `gdb`, you can use
 ```shell